Top 8 Design Trends That Are Dominating

 Oversized Typography Design

 Oversized typography design is a style where the typeface size is more significant than usual.
-Designers use this technique to create more impact, draw attention and make it stand out in some way from other text on the page.
+Designers use this technique to create more impact, draw attention and make it stand out from other text on the page.

-This trend evolved because of our need for more giant screens with multiple taller monitors instead of wider ones.
+This trend evolved because we need more giant screens with multiple taller monitors instead of wider ones.

-Oversized fonts also have an aesthetic look that draws people’s eyes towards them – utilising their ability to be seen at a distance or viewed during extended periods without eye strain can serve as another function for these types of designs.
+Oversized fonts also have an aesthetic look that draws people’s eyes towards them – utilising their ability to be seen at a distance or during extended periods without eye strain can serve as another function for these designs.

 In 2021 we will see oversized typography design become even more popular due to its emphasis on contrast and focus-grabbing qualities while still feeling cohesive with surrounding content and its ability to convey information succinctly.